ubc-cpsc/handback/README.md

 cd ~/public\_html
-git clone https://github.com/ubc-cpsc/handback.git myhandback cd myhandback chmod 750 ./
+git clone https://github.com/ubc-cpsc/handback.git myhandback cd myhandback
-chmod 640 .htaccess
-cp handback.cfg.default handback.cfg
+# Check that you have execute permissions for `setup.sh`
+ls -l setup.sh
+./setup.sh
 ```
 Then, customize handback.cfg.
 In particular you must set `handbackDir` and `gradesCSV`.
+This is where handback will look for handback files and grades.
+Note: It is strongly reccomended that you keep any student information (i.e. handback files and grades) out of the `~/public_html` directory.

-You will need to create whatever you set as $handbackDir
+You will need to create the directory you set as $handbackDir

-By default, users can download files that have '%userid%' in the filename where 'userid' is the user's login id (CWL).
+Note: By default, users can download files that have '%userid%' in the filename where 'userid' is the user's login id (CWL).
 (See the definition of $allowed_filenames in index.php, and note that you can redefine that in handback.cfg if you like.)

 ## Usage